CentreForDigitalHumanities/Basics-of-Statistics/README.md

 # Basics of Statistics
 One-day course on Basics of Statistics for Humanities researchers, [Centre for Digital Humanities](https://github.com/CentreForDigitalHumanities/), [Utrecht University](https://github.com/enterprises/university-utrecht).

 This repository contains materials for a one-day training course on Basics of Statistics, intended for scholars and teachers in the Humanities.
-The course is provided by the [Centre for Digital Humanities](https://github.com/CentreForDigitalHumanities/) at [Utrecht University](https://github.com/enterprises/university-utrecht), and was/will be taught by [Hugo Quené](https://github.com/hugoquene) and [Kirsten Schutter](https://github.com/iamkirsten).
+The course is provided by the [Centre for Digital Humanities](https://github.com/CentreForDigitalHumanities/) at [Utrecht University](https://github.com/enterprises/university-utrecht), and taught by [Hugo Quené](https://github.com/hugoquene) and [Kirsten Schutter](https://github.com/iamkirsten).

 | Date | Comments | Materials |
 | ------------- |:-------------| :----- |